Janghang Line

 The Janghang Line is a railway line serving South Chungcheong Province in South Korea.
 The line connects Cheonan (on the Gyeongbu Line) to the railway junction city of Iksan.
 The Janghang Line is served by frequent Saemaeul-ho and Mugunghwa-ho passenger train services between Seoul and Iksan.
 There is also a link from Asan station to the KTX network at Cheonan-Asan station.

 History

-The original Janghang Line was opened along its full length between Cheonan and Janghang by the Chosen Gyeongnam Railway on June 1, 1922.
+The original Janghang Line was opened along its full length running between Cheonan and Janghang by the Chosen Gyeongnam Railway on June 1, 1922.